Opening times for 30 November 2023

 Leith Hill is within an Area of Outstanding Natural Beauty (AONB) and is home to an abundant wildlife.
 It’s also designated as a Site of Special Scientific Interest (SSSI).

-Visit and escape into the natural peaceful world around you...
+Visit and escape into a natural and peaceful world around you...